xoac/signer-flow/README.md

     ```

 3. Get access in browser: `http://192.168.39.211:32718/sign`
-    - to test input some text to sign and press submit button.
-The ape use base64 encoder to sign messages.
+    - to test - input some text to sign and press submit button.
+The app use base64 encoder to sign messages.
     - the output will returned with `ok: <signed_msg>` or `err: <err>` if error occurs

 [quickstart-deploy example]: https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/quickstart-deploy